Eight Florida State Parks with Amazing Trails

 October is Florida Greenways and Trails Month, so we put together this list of Florida State Parks that are home to scenic and unique trail systems.
 Check out any of these parks for a memorable time exploring Florida’s landscapes.

 - Marjorie Harris Carr Cross Florida Greenway – This epic trail system stretches from the Gulf of Mexico to the St. Johns River.
-Converted from a failed project to build a massive barge canal across the Florida Peninsula, over 300 miles of trails go through some of the state’s most beautiful landscapes.
+Converted from an abandoned project to build a massive barge canal across the Florida Peninsula, over 300 miles of trails go through some of the state’s most beautiful landscapes.

 - Big Shoals State Park / Suwannee River State Park – Whitewater and rocky cliffs… in Florida?
 The dramatic topography of the Suwannee River Valley beckons those who might otherwise consider Florida a land of palm trees and beaches.
 Trails here follow the river bluffs and offer great views of the blackwater Suwannee River, glittering springs and mysterious sinkholes.